Follow Maskey on Instagram @maskey.uk

 1. To produce safe and clean masks that are handled with care

-2. To make Maskey as accessable as possible
+2. To make Maskey as accessible as possible

 Wanting to ensure that Maskey's were made available to everyone and be as easy to access as possible led to the idea of vending machines.
 I brought my friend Mike into the project and his task was to find the best vending machine to suit the purpose of selling face masks.
 No such machine exists so we spent days researching the machines and speaking to people all over the world to come up with a number of solutions.

-We found the solution and already have our first Vendamask in operation in Chigwell, Essex which went live the day before the goverment announced the recomendation of face covering with cloth on 11 May 2020 - the Vendamask has sold out every day since.
-There are a further 31 locations planned (at the time of writing) over the next 3 weeks with some very exciting projects lined up following our official launch.
+We found the solution and already have our first Vendamask in operation in Chigwell, Essex which went live the day before the government announced the recommendation of face covering with cloth on 11 May 2020 - the Vendamask has sold out every day since.
+There are a further 100 locations planned, at the time of writing this and we will shortly be in Scotland.

 There are currently 20+ locations including Hamleys, Carnaby, West End, Essex, Surrey, Slough all the way up to Norwich - the full list can be found here; https://maskey.uk/pages/vendamask